ethanstrominger/gdocs2md-google-app-sscript/googlescripts/CONTRIBUTING.md

 ```
 cd googlescripts
 clasp login      # if not logged in
-clasp push
+./autopush.sh    # this automates the pushing.
+To manually push, do clasp push
 ```

 **ALWAYS PUSH TO CLASP, NEVER PULL**